TAX CODE REFORM FOR HALLOWEEN

-If a lesson exist from the first nine months of a tumultuous start to his Presidency, President Trump should have learned by now that compromise is a given, if you are to govern, and to lead.
-Our country doesn’t need another failed legislative attempt, we need something to say “That going to help us in the future.”
+If a lesson exist from the first nine months of a tumultuous start to say "That going to help us in the future."
 Small business owners are the real drivers of the economy, and they should be the main beneficiaries of this tax code reform attempt.
+To many have been calling us up with massive tax debts, asking about the IRS Fresh Start Program.

 The tax code should be a permanent fixture also.
 We should not have temporary tax cuts, that expire and cause us to re-visit the issue over, and cause tax preparers to go back and relearn the new code, just a few years down the line.
 Longer term planning is much easier to business owners, and those making investments, if the tax code reform is made permanent.